 There are countless varieties and cultivars of the lantana plant, largely separated into categories based on size and growth habit.
 Here are some of the most popular cultivars for you to consider, depending on your region and what you are looking for in terms of flower color!

-- “Confetti“.
-Just like its name implies, the “Confetti” cultivar of lantana grows with multiple colored pedals and flower clusters, typically found in red, pink, and yellow.
-Grows extremely quickly and is fairly cold hardy.
+- “Confetti” — Just like its name implies, the “Confetti” cultivar of lantana grows with multiple colored pedals and flower clusters, typically found in red, pink, and yellow.
+It grows extremely quickly and is fairly cold hardy.

-- “New Gold“.
-A great trailing variety of lantana, “New Gold” is covered in bright yellow flowers that attract countless pollinators.
-Ideally used as ground cover or a border plant.
+- “New Gold” — A great trailing variety of lantana, “New Gold” is covered in bright yellow flowers that attract countless pollinators.
+It is ideally used as ground cover or a border plant.

-- “Dallas Red”.
-Also more compact, the “Dallas Red” variety of lantana produces bright red and yellow flowers, often looking as if the shrub is on fire!
-Perfect for ornamental container planting or borders.
+- “Dallas Red” — Also more compact, the “Dallas Red” variety of lantana produces bright red and yellow flowers, often looking as if the shrub is on fire!
+It is perfect for ornamental container planting or borders.

-- “Radiation“.
-Large and drought tolerant, the “Radiation” lantana variety has unique red and yellow flowers that radiate different colors outward in their flower clusters.
-A fantastic ornamental hedge for any garden.
+- “Radiation” — Large and drought tolerant, the “Radiation” lantana variety has unique red and yellow flowers that radiate different colors outward in their flower clusters.
+This makes a fantastic ornamental hedge for any garden.

 Germinating and Growing Lantana from Seed